Wednesday, December 16, 2020: Ember Days

-Ember Days are on September 18, 20, and 21.
-They occur four times a year at the start of each season.
+Ember Days occur next on December 16, 18, and 19.
+Ember Days happen four times a year at the start of each season.
 In Latin, Ember Days are known as the quattuor anni tempora (the “four seasons of the year”).

 “Sant Crux, Lucia, Cineres, Charismata Dia

 Ut sit in angaria quarta sequens feria.”

 Folklore has it that the weather on each of the three days foretells the weather for three successive months.
 As with much folklore, this is grounded in some common sense since the beginning of the four seasons cue the changes in weather as well as a shift in how we keep harmony with the Earth and respect our stewardship of the Earth, our “garden of Eden.”